Open-source software development: Methods

 It is hard to run an open-source project following a more traditional software development method like the waterfall model, because in these traditional methods it is not allowed to go back to a previous phase.
 In open-source software development, requirements are rarely gathered before the start of the project; instead they are based on early releases of the software product, as Robbins describes.
 Besides requirements, often volunteer staff is attracted to help develop the software product based on the early releases of the software.
 This networking effect is essential according to Abrahamsson et al.: “if the introduced prototype gathers enough attention, it will gradually start to attract more and more developers”.
 However, Abrahamsson et al. also point out that the community is very harsh, much like the business world of closed-source software: “if you find the customers you survive, but without customers you die”.

 Fuggetta argues that “rapid prototyping, incremental and evolutionary development, spiral lifecycle, rapid application development, and, recently, extreme programming and the agile software process can be equally applied to proprietary and open source software”.
 He also pinpoints Extreme Programming as an extremely useful method for open source software development.
 More generally, all Agile programming methods are applicable to open-source software development, because of their iterative and incremental character.
-Other Agile method are equally useful for both open and closed source software development:Internet-Speed Development, for example is suitable for open-source software development because of the distributed development principle it adopts.
+Other Agile methods are equally useful for both open and closed source software development: Internet-Speed Development, for example is suitable for open-source software development because of the distributed development principle it adopts.
 Internet-Speed Development uses geographically distributed teams to ‘work around the clock’.
 This method, mostly adopted by large closed-source firms, (because they're the only ones which afford development centers in different time zones), works equally well in open source projects because a software developed by a large group of volunteers shall naturally tend to have developers spread across all time zones.

 Tools

 Communication channels

 Developers and users of an open-source project are not all necessarily working on the project in proximity.
 They require some electronic means of communications.
-E-mail is one of the most common forms of communication among open-source developers and users.
+Email is one of the most common forms of communication among open-source developers and users.
 Often, electronic mailing lists are used to make sure e-mail messages are delivered to all interested parties at once.
 This ensures that at least one of the members can reply to it.
 In order to communicate in real time, many projects use an instant messaging method such as IRC.
 Web forums have recently become a common way for users to get help with problems they encounter when using an open-source product.
 Wikis have become common as a communication medium for developers and users.